RGarrido03/ITW-Olympics/README.md

 # ITW-Olympics
-Project for ITW about the Olympic Games
+Project for ITW about the Olympic Games.<br>
+Check the page at https://rgarrido03.github.io/ITW-Olympics.

 ## Common code between pages
 ```html